COPD Living With

 COPD may raise your risk for other health conditions that can happen because of COPD or as a result of the damage to the airways.
 These conditions include:

-- Frequent colds or other respiratory infections such as the flu, or influenza, happen often if you have COPD.
+• Frequent colds or other respiratory infections, such as the flu, or influenza, often happen if you have COPD.

 Take care of your mental health

 Joining a patient support group may help you adjust to living with COPD.
 You can see how other people with similar symptoms have coped.
-Talk with your doctor about local support groups or check with an area medical center.
+Talk with your provider about local support groups or check with an area medical center.

-Support from family and friends also can help relieve stress and anxiety.
+Support from family and friends can help relieve stress and anxiety.
 Let your loved ones know how you feel and what they can do to help you.